 Even latest internet browsers are filled with security bugs.
 These bugs can also be taken advantage of by internet hackers.
 From time to time browser vendors release security updates to close specific security bugs.
 This is usually available for free download on the internet browser vendor’s website.
 Most internet browsers will automatically look for updates and alert you when available.

-You should download latest internet browser security updates from vendor’s website as soon as you hear of its release or as soon as you get an alert.
-Having latest browser versions will greatly increase your security on the internet.
+So, one of the most effective internet security tips is to download the latest internet browser security updates from the vendor’s website as soon as you hear of its release or as soon as you get an alert.
+Having the latest browser versions will greatly increase your security on the internet.

 Hackers are continuously looking for vulnerable computer systems to break into.
 Their aim may be to monitor your activity and wait for important information like credit card PIN or your passwords.
 Once they have your PIN or password, your security is compromised.
 They may also want to use your computer to mask their trail when launching attacks on other internet users, organisations, and governments.